red-explosion/vermillion/README.md

 2. You will need to implement a `RedExplosion\Vermillion\VersionNormalizer` class that is responsible for converting a version string to an instance of your custom `ApiVersion` sub-class.
 It MUST support your custom version strings as input, _as well as the custom `ApiVersion` sub-class_.
 It MUST throw `BadVersionFormatException` if it is provided an input that it cannot convert into a valid `ApiVersion` for according to your custom version format spec.

-3. Specify the FQCN of your normalizer as `versioning.normalizer` config value e.g.
+3. Specify the FQCN of your normalizer as `vermillion.normalizer` config value e.g.

 ```php
 <?php